Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 The deployment phase uses a combination of both the module's template file as well as each specified parameter file to run a parallel deployment towards a given Azure environment.

+The parameter files used in this stage should ideally cover as many scenarios as possible to ensure we can use the template for all use cases we may have when deploying to production eventually.
+Using the example of a CosmosDB module we may want to have one parameter file for the minimum amount of required parameters, one parameter file for each CosmosDB type to test individual configurations and at least one parameter file that tests the supported providers such as RBAC & diagnostic settings.

 ### Removal

+The removal phase is strongly coupled with the previous deployment phase.
+Fundamentally, we want to remove any test-deployed resource after the test concluded.
+If they are not, they result in unnecessary costs and may temper with any subsequent test.

 ### Publish